aegon1994/Birds-detection-tool-which-is-based-on-YOLOv10/README.md

 You have to put your train datas(including label files), val datas and test datas in a same direction.

 ## Process
+### Preprocessing
+Change names of photos and files -> Ensure all photos have corresponding labels